oliviergimenez/tidyverse-tips/index.md

 theme_set(theme_light())
 ```

-For illustration, I will use the `starwars` dataset that comes with the `tidyverse` packages:
+For illustration, I will use the `starwars` dataset that comes with the `tidyverse` collection of packages:

 ```r
 data("starwars")